Reading List

 Have you ever wonder what was The Beginning of All Things™?

 In other words: have you ever wonder what Vim is doing when you start it?
 What files are sourced, why, and in what order?
 If you don’t really care, I encourage you to reconsider your position.
 Knowing what Vim is doing at startup lets you speed it up, overwrites some defaults from the plugins you’ve installed, or even creates your own filetypes.
+In short, it gives you even more power to customize Vim to your precise needs.

 Should We Follow The Open-Closed Principle?